K-S Biosolids Dryer System for Biosolids and biological sludge drying

 The Komline-Sanderson Biosolids Drying System uses indirect drying technology to convert municipal and industrial biological sludge into a sterile, free flowing granular product.
 The dried biosolids can be beneficially reused as a slow release nitrogen fertilizer, soil amendment additive or as a green fuel in a boiler and cement kiln.
 The K-S Biosolids Drying System produces an EPA classified Class A Biosolids.

-For the drying of other types of sludge and industrial plant by-products visit K-S Sludge Dryer.
+For the indirect drying of other types of sludge and industrial plant by-products visit K-S Sludge Dryer.

 Biological sludges (primary solids, secondary sludge, waste activated sludge (WAS), digested sludge) generated in the biological processing of wastewater to reduce BOD and COD can be dried in the K-S Paddle Dryer to reduce disposal cost and produce marketable by-products such as fertilizer and fuel.